jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 31-34m at 10tph (+3m)
 * TWI-WAT changing to Northern (West End) at WAT in 32-35m at 4tph (+4m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 35-39m at 10tph (+7m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 36-41m at 4tph (+9m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 4tph (+11m)

 From New Malden to Leicester Square (8m better)